isomerpages/moe-victoriajc/_learn-like-a-victorian/Talent Development Programme/VSMART.md

 Thereafter, the student meets with the mentor on a regular basis to complete the research work.
 Every student writes a scientific paper at the end of the Attachment.
 The papers will be published as Proceedings during the annual Research Congress to be held in Apr each year.</p>

+<p>2.Science Research Congress</p>

+<p>The Science Research Congress offers students an opportunity to communicate their research findings to an audience of mentors and interested JC students.
+On the successful completion of the Attachment, certificates of participation will be presented to the students at the Congress.</p>

+<strong>NTU Nanyang Research Programme</strong>

+<p>The Nanyang Research Programme (NRP) is an NTU outreach programme for first year Junior College students.
+Participants in the programme will undertake eight months of research activities, either individually or in a pair, under the charge of an NTU faculty member.
+This programme will culminate in the submission of a Research Paper and an Oral Presentation carried out during the NRP Oral Presentation Assessment, held in March annually.<br>

+NRP offers a variety of research topics from NTU’s four Colleges – College of Engineering, College of Science, College of Humanities, Arts, & Social Sciences, and College of Business – as well as the National Institute of Education.</p>
     </div>

 </li>